 - Line muffin tins with paper or silicone liners.

-- In a medium bowl, combine melted butter (or coconut oil), sweetener, eggs and vanilla.
+- In a medium bowl, combine melted and cooled butter (or coconut oil), sweetener, room temperature eggs and vanilla.

 - In a large bowl, combine almond flour, tapioca flour, cinnamon, salt, baking powder and lemon zest.